-By Gabe McNab-

 To properly prune trees and shrubs, it is important to have a sharp pair of pruners that can cut cleanly through stems will as little resistance as possible.
 Pruners that are dull can squeeze and damage the stems, and without a clean cut, the plant is left exposed to disease and infection, more so than if the cuts are neat and clean.
 To prune flowering trees and shrubs, you take the stem back to the next bud, and leaving ¼” of the stem, remove the spent bloom.
 Trees that do not flower can be taken back to the next branch that leads directly from the leader, or the central stalk.
 Stems that need to be removed completely should be taken as close to the branch collar as possible.
 The branch collar is the connection that the branch makes with the leader, the main upright structure of the plant.

 After pruning the trees and shrubs in your yard, you will see a significant level of new growth the following growing season that they would otherwise have been unable to achieve had they not been maintained.
 Maintaining trees and shrubs encourages them to produce new growth, maintain healthy branches and foliage, and helps to keep them looking sharp and beautiful.
 Knowing the correct times to cut and shape them, and how to properly maintain them after that have bloomed, will lead to healthy and lush plants.
-Maintaining the pruning in your yard, and ensuring that trees and shrubs are regularly tended to, saves time and effort for the following pruning season, and encourages the plants to produce stronger and healthier new growth.Liquid error: Could not find asset snippets/relatedblogs.liquid
+Maintaining the pruning in your yard, and ensuring that trees and shrubs are regularly tended to, saves time and effort for the following pruning season, and encourages the plants to produce stronger and healthier new growth.Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid